 Full TitleA Phase 2-3, Multicenter, Randomized, Double-Blind Study of Selinexor (KPT-330) Versus Placebo in Patients with Advanced Unresectable Dedifferentiated Liposarcoma (DDLS)

 Tumor suppressor proteins work inside normal cells to prevent the uncontrolled cell growth that can lead to cancer.
 Some cancer cells thrive by getting rid of tumor suppressor proteins.
-Selinexor (also known as KPT-330) is an investigational drug that works by trapping tumor suppressor proteins inside cancer cells, causing them to die or stop growing.
+Selinexor (also known as KPT-330) is a drug that works by trapping tumor suppressor proteins inside cancer cells, causing them to die or stop growing.
 It is used to treat multiple myeloma and a form of lymphoma; its use in this study is investigational.

 In this study, researchers are evaluating the safety and effectiveness of selinexor in patients with advanced inoperable dedifferentiated liposarcoma.
 Patients will be randomly assigned to receive selinexor or a placebo (inactive drug).
 Neither patients nor doctors will know if a patient is getting selinexor or placebo.
 Selinexor is taken orally (by mouth).
 Patients whose tumors continue to grow during the study and who are found to be assigned to the placebo group will have the option to switch over to selinexor.